Kansas museum exhibits 1920s natural gas field and world’s greatest helium source.

-In far southwestern Kansas, the Stevens County Gas & Historical Museum in Hugoton opened on May 16, 1961.
-It educates visitors about one of the largest natural gas fields in North America.
+In far southwestern Kansas, the Stevens County Gas & Historical Museum in Hugoton began welcoming visitors on May 16, 1961.
+They would learn about one of the largest natural gas fields in the world.

-The community’s museum, founded by Gladys Renfro, curator, and a few dedicated volunteers, serves “as a memento of the Hugoton gas field and the progressive development of Stevens County.”
+The community above the Sunflower State’s largest natural gas field hosts an annual “Gas Capital Car Show & Rod Run” every August.
+Hugoton’s history museum, founded by Gladys Renfro and a small group of dedicated volunteers, has served “as a memento of the Hugoton gas field and the progressive development of Stevens County.”

-“In 1927, gas was discovered at the Independent Oil and Gas Company’s Crawford No. 1, about 2,600 feet below the surface southwest of Hugoton,” says KGS.
+“In 1927, gas was discovered at the Independent Oil and Gas Company’s Crawford No. 1, about 2,600 feet below the surface southwest of Hugoton,” the KGS added.
 In 1929, Argus Pipe Line Company started construction of a pipeline to furnish gas to Dodge City.

 Beginning in the 1930s, Phillips Petroleum Company produced Hugoton natural gas from 3,000 feet deep in Texas County, Oklahoma.